lynnmeanslight/continuous-clearing-auction/docs/autogen/src/src/libraries/ValueX7Lib.sol/library.ValueX7Lib.md

 Multiply a uint256 value by MPS

-*This ensures that future operations (ex. scaleByMps) will not lose precision*
+This ensures that future operations will not lose precision

 ```solidity